 1. Best Hardcover Novel

-The Local Organizing Committee may choose to include up to three wild-card Anthony Awards in
+7. The Local Organizing Committee may choose to include up to three wild-card Anthony Awards in categories

 1. Starting by February 28th and continuing until at least April 30th, the current Local Organizing Committee

-shall solicit candidates for Anthony Award nominations from full-time registrants of its convention and those of
+shall solicit candidates for Anthony Award nominations from full-time registrants of its event and those of

 the immediately preceding convention, including Guests of Honor.
 Those registering for day passes would

 not automatically receive a candidate ballot, although the current Local Organizing Committee could choose

 to include them.
-“Guest of” memberships, memberships in the name of corporations and
+“Guest of” memberships, memberships in the name of corporations and memberships in

-one candidate ballot even if they are registered under their real name and one or more pen names or are
+even if they are registered under their real name and one or more pen names, or are registered for both

 2. “Candidate” shall be defined as:

-between January 1 and December 31 in the year immediately prior to the Bouchercon at which the
+January 1 and December 31 in the year immediately prior to the Bouchercon at which the Anthony Award will

 c. in Best First Novel, authors who have previously published a novel in any genre are not eligible.

-d. books published simultaneously in Hardcover and another format are only eligible in Best Hardcover
+d. books published simultaneously in Hardcover and another format are only eligible in Best Hardback Novel

-4. The Local Organizing Committee shall count the votes cast for each category; the five candidates
+4. The Local Organizing Committee shall count the votes cast for each category: the five candidates receiving the

-that the Local Organizing Committee may delete the fifth-place nomination and subsequent ties if they
+the Local Organizing Committee may delete the fifth-place nomination and subsequent ties if they have